qeaml/mohazit/README.md

 dead simple scripting

+## archival note

+the code is now archived as i've moved on to [bigger and better things](https://github.com/syzkrash/skol)

+## original README

 the entirety of the mohazit scripting mini-language is implemented in pure Go

 here's an example of what mohazit code (will) look like: